far away rumbling and a briefly lit sky

 After spending a while shooting from my living room window on Roosevelt Island, I grabbed my tripod and remote shutter and headed down to the riverside for a different and closer angle.

-I used a remote release with my Nikon D80 to snap more than 1,000 photos over the course of the storm in hopes of capturing a few good images.
+I used a remote release with my Nikon D80 to snap more than 1,000 photos over the course of the storm in hopes of capturing a few good lightning images.
 In total, I got five ones that I was really happy with…although I did have to do quite a bit of cropping on some.